 Is it any good?

-ABOUT ALEX is the writing and directing debut of Jesse Zwick, the son of Oscar favorite Edward Zwick (Glory, etc.).
+ABOUT ALEX is inspiring, even if you're not of this specific generation.
+This film is the writing and directing debut of Jesse Zwick, the son of Oscar favorite Edward Zwick (Glory, etc.).
 His ensemble drama is a throwback to many other movies, notably The Big Chill and The Breakfast Club, as well as the more recent I Melt with You and 10 Years.
 It has enough youthful exuberance -- and naïvete -- to assume that it's saying something new.
 (Although, at one point, a character opines, "this is just like one of those '80s movies!")

 Families can talk about...

 Families can talk about About Alex's depiction of suicide.
 How does it affect people?
 Does the movie portray the consequences realistically?
 What can you do in real life if you have a friend who seems at risk?